+Today’s post focuses on one of the most critical elements of successful schoolwide inclusion—a passionate and committed principal.
 What kind of principal does a successful inclusive school need?
 Inclusion expert Julie Causton sums it up in one powerful sentence:

-Maybe you’re lucky enough to have–or be–this kind of principal.
-Or maybe this is the kind of thing you pin to your MOTIVATIONAL QUOTES board on Pinterest and then stare at it, feeling overwhelmed.
+Maybe you’re lucky enough to have—or be—this kind of principal.
+Or maybe this is the kind of thing you pin to your quote board on Pinterest and then stare at it, feeling overwhelmed.
 Those are big adjectives to fill (especially “visionary”).
 With something as complex as inclusive school leadership, how do you know if you’re doing it right?

 #1.
 Set a bold, clear vision of full inclusion.